pfrazee/local/docs/en/0.6.2/api/worker.md

  - `server`: required function|local.Server

 Sets the server function for handling requests from the pages.
+The server is stored as `self.main`, which worker scripts may set directly.

 ---